DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 - customer properties
 - > JLA: TBC@all: what are those customer *properties*?

-to control which customers (within federated marketplaces) can see my (here "my": this is the replication-`source`!) offerings (on given replication-`sink`).
+to control which customers (within federated marketplaces) can see my (here "my": this is the replication-`Source`!) offerings (on given replication-`Sink`).
 Also, depending on some other criteria, e.g.:

 - registered user
 - unregistered user